NagyD/SDLPoP/doc/Readme.txt

 ### Debug cheats:
 **These don't exist in the original game.**
-* [: shift kid 1 pixel to the left
+* [: Shift kid 1 pixel to the left.
-* ]: shift kid 1 pixel to the right
+* ]: Shift kid 1 pixel to the right.
 * T: Toggle timer (remaining minutes:seconds:ticks).
 Also shows the total elapsed ticks during playback.
 * Shift+F9: Quickload but keep the currently loaded level.
 	* Intended use: Suppose you made a quicksave after you got the prince or a guard into a specific position needed for a trick.